-Writers Write is your one-stop writing resource.
+Writers Write is your writing resource.
 In this post, we talk about how to look after your short-story-telling soul.

 As creators we put a lot of ourselves into the world and we often forget to take something back.
 We also need to refuel.
 Podcasts are a fun way for me to find little nuggets of wisdom that feed my soul while I am doing ‘other’ things.
 I listen to them when I go for a walk or when I am on the train commuting to work or when I am stuck in traffic.
 Let’s be honest morning radio is pretty sad these days.

 I found Elizabeth Gilbert’s Magic Lessons a year or two ago and they ended up meaning more to me than I expected.
 I have her book, Big Magic: Creative Living Beyond Fear, as well, but I enjoyed the podcasts a lot.
 I think it has to do with the alternative delivery.
 I am a reader, so the listening experience is enjoyable for me and it distracts me when reading is not possible.

 The series is targeted at female creatives and makes for easy listening and a lot of soul searching.
 It is a reminder that we are not alone in our creative endeavours.
 She discusses working through grief, juggling careers and kids, and she talks about the shame of creativity.
 (Brené Brown, Season 1: Episode 12 – if you only listen to one episode, please make it this one.)
 I enjoyed the podcasts and I hope you will too.

 Please leave a note below if you know of any other cool podcasts.

 Buy Mia’s book on how to write short stories: Write the crap out of it and other short story writing advice

 If you enjoyed this post, you will love: